 We evaluate real estate for impairment when events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable through the estimated undiscounted future cash flows from the use of these assets.
 When any such impairment exists, the related assets will be written down to fair value and such excess carrying value is charged to income.
 The expected cash flows of a project are dependent on estimates and other factors subject to change, including (1) changes in the national, regional, and/or local economic climates, (2) competition from other shopping centers, stores, clubs, mailings, and the internet, (3) increases in operating costs, (4) bankruptcy and/or other changes in the condition of third parties, including tenants, (5) expected holding period, and (6) availability of credit.
 These factors could cause our expected future cash flows from a project to change, and, as a result, an impairment could be considered to have occurred.
 During 2012, we recorded no impairment charge related to real estate assets.
-During 2011, we recorded impairment charges of \$13.5 million related to the carrying value of our real estate assets.
+During 2013 and 2011, we recorded impairment charges of \$450,000 and \$13,500,000 related to the carrying value of our real estate assets, of these amounts, \$450,000 and \$12,900,000, respectively, are reflected in discontinued operations.

-Substantially all of our leases contain provisions requiring tenants to pay as additional rent a proportionate share of operating expenses ("operating cost reimbursements") such as real estate taxes, repairs and maintenance, insurance, etc. The related revenue from tenant billings is recognized in the same period the expense is recorded.
+Substantially all of our community shopping center leases and various of the net leased properties contain provisions requiring tenants to pay as additional rent a proportionate share of operating expenses ("operating cost reimbursements") such as real estate taxes, repairs and maintenance, insurance, etc. The related revenue from tenant billings is recognized in the same period the expense is recorded.